-There will be an excursion at the beginning of the program, most likely to Dresden, Weimar and/or Lutherstadt-Wittenberg.
+There will mostly likely be two separate weekend excursions, one to the city of Dresden and one to the cities of Hamburg and Lübeck.
 Most fees, transportation, lodging and two meals a day while on the excursion are included in the program cost.
 (Students may have to pay some museum fees).
 There will be other day trip excursions in the Potsdam area.